 Rome is also synonymous with romance.
 If you take the Italian word for Rome (Roma) and reverse it, you get ‘Amor’, meaning love.
-With the grandeur of Rome through its monuments, fountains, piazzas and cobbled streets, Rome is one of the most romantic cities.
+With the grandeur of Rome through its monuments, fountains, piazzas, and cobbled streets, Rome is one of the most romantic cities.
 Love fills the entire city with its hold of the past in the present.

 Rome Heightens Your Senses

 We felt like Rome made us more aware of all of our senses as we wandered around the Eternal City.
 Our vision from seeing some of the greatest masterpieces on earth, the extreme scale of the buildings, seeing the way the buildings glow during sunset, and admiring the contrast of ancient and modern throughout the city.
 Hearing from the sounds of passionate Italian spoken and the melodies of street musicians.
 Smell from the delicious cuisine on each street as we wandered aimlessly.
-Taste from our endless stops for Gelato and our favourite authentic pasta finds that we could not get enough of.
+Taste from our endless stops for Gelato and our favorite authentic pasta finds that we could not get enough of.
 Touch for those first feelings of water from some of the most impressive fountains, to the cobbled streets beneath our feet.

 It is an incredible feeling to wander a place of such grandeur, and it is hard to explain the flutter you feel when you realize you’ve fallen in love with the city.
 It is that same kind of feeling you get as you admire the intricate and mind-blowing work of some of the most talented artists of all time.
 You’re sure to feel like you pale into insignificance, compared to their brilliance.

 If you have ever heard the expression “Rome wasn’t built in a day”, it is nothing short of mind-blowing to consider that thousands of years ago, Romans were able to build such stunning and timeless structures.
-You cannot think of Roman architecture without thinking of the world famous Roman Colosseum, aqueducts, Roman Baths, basilicas and cathedrals.
+You cannot think of Roman architecture without thinking of the world-famous Roman Colosseum, aqueducts, Roman Baths, basilicas, and cathedrals.

-There’s also unexplainable feats of architecture.
+There are also unexplainable feats of architecture.
 The Pantheon is a masterpiece, built in the 120’s AD.
 It is the largest free-standing concrete dome in the world and nobody has been able to figure out how.

-Architecture was important in unifying the Roman empire.
+The architecture was important in unifying the Roman empire.
 Even more impressive, is the impact that Rome has had on architecture across the globe.
 Today, even in the US, many of the official buildings are influenced by Roman architecture.